-avoid mixed lists.
-Time should be given by the 24 h clock, e.g. 14.15, without h or hours.
-Supplementary File A Supplementary File is now a normal requirement when submitting your research to the Journal, and if you choose not to include one you will be asked to justify that decision.
+A Supplementary File is now a normal requirement when submitting your research to the Journal, and if you choose not to include one you will be asked to justify that decision.
 It must be submitted by the same Corresponding Author as the original article.
 The purpose of the Supplementary File is to enhance the impact of the manuscript.
-The relationship between the two is straightforward; the article communicates the research in a scientifically validated and focused way, whilst the Supplementary File allows the research to be repeated by those who may wish to do so.
-The Supplementary File must be submitted as a single Word document that begins with the title of the paper and a list of authors (affiliations are not required) followed by the statement SUPPLEMENTRAY FILE.
-The Supplementary File insuits be submitted as a single Word document that begins with the title of the paper and a list of authors (affiliations are not required) followed by the statement SUPPLEMENTRAY FILE.
-The Supplementary File is should be restricted to those materials intal are specifically identified in the manuscript and will not normally be understandable without reference to the manuscript.
-The exact composition of the Supplementary File is kible, but in general it will contain detailed materials and methods followed by data presented as tables and/or figures.
+The relationship between the two is straightforward: the article communicates the research in a scientifically validated and focused way, whilst the Supplementary File allows the research to be repeated by those who may wish to do so.
+The Supplementary File must be submitted as a single Word document that begins with the title of the paper and a list of authors (affiliations are not required) followed by the statement SUPPLEMENTARY FILE.
+The Supplementary File is should be restricted to those materials that are specifically identified in the manuscript and will not normally be understandable without reference to the manuscript.
+The exact composition of the Supplementary File is flexible, but in general it will contain detailed materials and methods followed by data presented as tables and/or figures.
 Additional references may also be given.
-Tables must be numbered Consecutively in the format Supplementary Tiale S1, S2 etc. Figures must similarly be numbered Supplementary File used the end of the main article.
-Revision of papers
+Tables must be numbered consecutively in the format Supplementary Table S1, 25 etc. Figures must similarly be numbered Supplementary File is Revision of papers